 Hector Grey.
 Man of the People, Legend of Dublin Business.

-Known for having the gift of the gab Hector set up a retail business under the name 'Hector Grey' which became famous with Dubliners for bric-a-brac.
+Known for having the gift of the gab he set up a retail business under the name 'Hector Grey' which became famous with Dubliners for bric-a-brac.

-This excerpt from the report shows Hector meeting the street traders on Henry Street and Moore Street.
+Hector Grey meets and chats with the traders on Henry Street and Moore Street.

 Hector Grey (1971)

-Hector describes his "good God fearing Christian" background, and how he chose an alternative way of life to the rest of his family.
+He describes his "good God fearing Christian" background, and choosing an alternative way of life to the rest of his family.